Paper Mario: Development and history

-1984–2004: Intelligent Systems founding, Paper Mario, and The Thousand-Year Door
+1984–2005: Intelligent Systems founding, Paper Mario, and The Thousand-Year Door

 Intelligent Systems was founded after Tohru Narihiro was hired as an employee by Nintendo to port games on the Famicom Disk System to cartridges in the 1980s.
 Narihiro went on to develop successful games in the Wars and Fire Emblem series, which allowed him to expand his company with additional artists and developers.

 Super Mario RPG, which was released on the Super Nintendo Entertainment System (SNES), was the first Mario role-playing game and was developed by Square.
 Square used experimental gameplay mechanics, such as timed button presses to deal more damage in combat, to try to ease fans into finding interest in the genre.
 Although Nintendo wanted Square to create another RPG game, Square later signed a deal with Sony Interactive Entertainment to create Final Fantasy VII on the original PlayStation.
 Instead, Nintendo hired Intelligent Systems to create an RPG for their newest console, the Nintendo 64.
 Game development began shortly after the console's release in Japan in 1996.
 The game, produced by Shigeru Miyamoto, was originally planned to be a sequel to Super Mario RPG, Super Mario RPG 2, used a similar graphics style to its predecessor, and was to be released on the 64DD, a disk drive add-on for the Nintendo 64.
 Naohiko Aoyama, the game's art designer, later switched the graphics to a paper-like style because he believed players might prefer a game with "cute" 2D character designs instead of one with low-polygon 3D graphics.
-Development took four years and was released in August 2000 towards the end of the console's lifecycle with the Nintendo GameCube nearing announcement.
+Development took four years and was released in August 2000 towards the end of the console's lifecycle with the GameCube nearing announcement.
 The game was titled Mario Story in Japan and Paper Mario in North America.

 At the 2003 Game Developers Conference, Nintendo announced a direct sequel to the previous game, The Thousand-Year Door.
 The game had a playable demo at E3 2004, and was released worldwide later that year as The Thousand-Year Door internationally and Paper Mario RPG in Japan.
 By the time the game was released, another series of Mario RPGs, Mario & Luigi, was created for Nintendo's handheld consoles.
 The first game in the series, Superstar Saga, was developed by AlphaDream and released for the Game Boy Advance in 2003.
 Kensuke Tanabe, the supervisor of The Thousand-Year Door, and assistant producer Risa Tabata drew inspiration from Miyamoto to introduce different gameplay concepts to make the series more entertaining.
 In a 2020 interview, Tanabe acknowledged the difficulty of maintaining motivation when every game in the series is the same, leading them to explore bigger changes in each game's gameplay and design team.